 TL;DR

-- You can bring and wear sunglasses on a plane and through airport security.
+- You can bring and wear sunglasses on a plane and through the airport security.

-- The TSA allows sunglasses, including prescription and designer pairs, in both carry-on and checked luggage, though keeping them in your carry-on is the safest option.
+- The TSA allows sunglasses, including prescription and designer sunglasses, in both carry-on and checked luggage.

-- The security officers may occasionally ask you to remove them briefly for identification or screening.
+- The security officers may ask you to remove them for identification or screening.

 - To avoid scratches or damage, place your sunglasses in a hard protective case, especially if traveling with expensive pairs like Ray-Bans or Gucci sunglasses